Luis Arraez will be looking to extend his 22-game on-base streak as the Miami Marlins (52-39) host the Philadelphia Phil...

 Will the Miami Marlins make the playoffs this year?

-The Miami Marlins did make it to the postseason as they finished with a 31-29 win-loss record which saw them play in the National League Wildcard Series defeating the Chicago Cubs, but lost to the Atlanta Braves in the NLDS.
+The Miami Marlins did not make it to the postseason as they finished with a 69-93 win-loss record, which put them in fourth place in the NL East.

 When do the Miami Marlins play?